 These are important questions to have answers to when designing your payment processing solutions model, and knowing the differences will help you make better business decisions.

 Magnetic stripe cards simply serve as static storage devices to be read by the terminal.
 The terminal then performs a card swipe, PIN encryption, and signature capture function.
+The actual transaction flow looks like this:

 Simple enough, right?